What is the IBET PhD Project Mentorship Program?

 The official duration for each mentee-mentor relationship is one year, after which the Fellow will be matched with another mentor.
-However, mentoring relationships are life-long, and it is ultimately up to the mentor-mentees to continue it should they wish.
+However, mentoring relationships are life-long, and it is ultimately up to the mentor-mentees to continue the relationship should they wish to do so.

 Is there an online platform for the mentors to connect with mentees?

 It will be up to the mentor-mentees to decide upon a platform that works best for them.
 The IBET team will be providing the mentors with the contact information of their matched mentor.
 Mentees can reach out to their mentor via email or LinkedIn – whichever works best.

 Should any challenges/conflicts arise, whom should I contact?